 Amoco had found oil reserves in 1968 after an extensive drilling programme that was nearly abandoned out of frustration at numerous initial dry holes.
-The other oil companies in the country had dismissed the possibility of offshore East Coast oil, including the then main producer, Texaco.
+The other oil companies in the country had dismissed the possibility of offshore east coast oil, including the then main producer, Texaco.
 Trevor Boopsingh recalls that the Texaco man in charge in Trinidad and Tobago paid a price for that misjudgement.
-"Texaco was telling the government that there was no chance of finding oil off the East Coast.
+"Texaco was telling the government that there was no chance of finding oil off the east coast.
 When it was found, the local Managing Director was immediately transferred out of Trinidad."

-- The setting-up in 1972 of the wholly state-owned National Petroleum Marketing Company of Trinidad and Tobago (known as NP) to assume ownership of the BP-controlled service stations in the country, which were relinquished the same year three years after the UK multinational had sold its oilfields to Trinidad-Tesoro.
+• The setting-up in 1972 of the wholly stateowned National Petroleum Marketing Company of Trinidad and Tobago (known as NP) to assume ownership of the BP-controlled service stations in the country, which were relinquished the same year - three years after the UK multinational had sold its oilfields to Trinidad-Tesoro.
 This was the government's second direct incursion into the industry and it triggered the state's eventual acquisition, by agreement of the companies, of the fuels retail networks then owned by Esso, Shell and Texaco.
-As Ken Julien recalls: "By December 1976, all the local marketing operations previously owned and operated by the multinationals were assigned to NP.
+As Ken Julien recalled: "By December 1976, all the local marketing operations previously owned and operated by the multinationals were assigned to NP.
 The word 'national' appeared for the first time on retail stations."
-He clearly regards this as all part of the movement towards 'a national identity in the energy sector.' - The 'national identity' momentum took a quantum leap two years later, in 1974, when the government bought out the land fields and, more important, perhaps, the refinery, owned by Shell Trinidad Ltd located at Point Fortin in the south west of Trinidad.
+He clearly regards this as all part of the movement towards 'a national identity in the energy sector.'

+• The 'national identity' momentum took a quantum leap two years later, in 1974, when the government bought out the land fields and, more important, perhaps, the refinery, owned by Shell Trinidad Ltd located at Point Fortin in the south west of Trinidad.
 The refinery was processing Trinidad-Tesoro's crude, in addition to that of Shell.
-Texaco Trinidad owned the other, and much bigger, refinery in Pointe-a-Pierre, further up the West Coast, which it had bought from its British owners in 1956, the year the People's National Movement PNM - party, which Dr Williams headed, first came into office.
-Barry
+Texaco Trinidad owned the other, and much bigger, refinery in Pointe-a-Pierre, further up the west coast, which it had bought from its British owners in 1956, the year the People's National Movement - PNM - party, which Dr Williams headed, first came into office.
+Barry Barnes, who was working with Shell Trinidad at the time, recalled that the company felt it was being pressured by the government in negotiations for a commercial price for Trinidad-Tesoro crude.
+"It is fair to say there was a feeling at Shell that we were being hard done by, since we had to negotiate with the government which is, at the same time, telling you you must buy the crude.
+So Shell went to the government and said, look, you are sending this crude to our refinery, it mencement of oil production off the east coast in 1972 opened up a new offshore province that became the mainstay of crude production for the next 30 years